horner/mcp-postmessage/src/protocol/README.md

   status: 'success' | 'error';

   /**
-   * Display name for this server configuration
+   * A user-facing name for the inner frame's application.
-   * Examples: "OpenAI GPT-4", "John's Health Records", "Test Database"
+   * In the Standard Architecture, this is the MCP Server's title (e.g., "Pi Calculator").
+   * In the Inverted Architecture, this could be the MCP Client's title (e.g., "AI Copilot").
-   * This appears in the client's server list
+   * This appears in the Outer Frame's UI.
    */
-  serverTitle: string;
+  displayName: string;

   /**
    * Optional message to briefly show the user (toast/notification style)